Two boxing gloves are about to hit, and two flags are behind them — one has Surfshark's logo, and the other has an IPVanish logo.

 Ad block

 We call it CleanWeb at Surfshark.
 One way to infect your computer is by clicking on a malicious advert.
 So it seemed natural to add a feature that keeps your browsing clean of such ads.
-Only Surfshark has it.
+Both IPVanish and Surfshark have it.

 Dynamic MultiHop